nspool/hello-opengl/README.md

 # hello-opengl

-Small examples for learning OpenGL
+Small example for learning OpenGL.

-Requires the GLEW library installed under /usr/local GLEW can be downloaded from: http://glew.sourceforge.net
+Requires the GLFW library installed, which can be obtained from http://www.glfw.org